 An HE STA can change its operating mode setting either using the procedure described in 11.42 (Notification of operating mode changes), or the procedure described in this subclause.

 Operating mode indication (OMI) is a procedure used between an OMI initiator and an OMI responder.
-An HE STA that transmits a frame including an OM Control subfield is defined as an OMI initiator.
-An HE STA that receives a frame including an OM Control subfield(#7507) is defined as an OMI responder.
+An HE STA that transmits a frame including an OMI Control subfield is defined as an OMI initiator.
+An HE STA that receives a frame including an OMI Control subfield(#7507) is defined as an OMI responder.

 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 5053, 5125):

-An HE STA may send to a STA that indicated value 1 in the OMI A-Control Support field in its HE Capabilities element an individually addressed(#7970) QoS Data or QoS Null frame that contains the OM Control subfield(#7507) to indicate a change in its receive and/or transmit operating parameters.
-If dot11OMIOptionImplemented is true, an HE STA implements the reception of an individually addressed QoS Data, Management or QoS Null frame that contains the OM Control subfield that indicates a change in receive and/or transmit operating parameters and the HE STA shall set the OMI A-Control Support subfield in the HE MAC Capabilities Information field to 1.
+An HE STA may send to a STA that indicated value 1 in the OMI A-Control Support field in its HE Capabilities element an individually addressed(#7970) QoS Data, QoS Null, or Class 3 Management frame that contains the OM Control subfield(#7507), after association, to indicate a change in its receive and/or transmit operating parameters.
+If dot11OMIOptionImplemented is true, an HE STA implements the reception of an individually addressed QoS Data, QoS Null, or Class 3 Management frame that contains the OM Control subfield that indicates a change in receive and/or transmit operating parameters and the HE STA shall set the OMI A-Control Support subfield in the HE MAC Capabilities Information field to 1.(#5053, 5125)

 An HE AP shall set dot11OMIOptionImplemented(#7890)(#4783) to true and the HE AP shall implement the reception of the OM Control subfield(#7507).